giuliamazza/grupponairobi/README.md

-you can find a preview of the current website here: https://giuliamazza.github.io/grupponairobi/
+You can find a preview of the current website here: https://giuliamazza.github.io/grupponairobi/

 # 🌍 Build a School in Kenya — Charity Website